ryanwashacked/dirtree/README.md

 Options:
 - `-d, --depth <DEPTH>`: Number of subdirectory levels to expand (0 means no limit)
+- `-v, --verbose`: Enable verbose output

 Example:
 ```bash
 dirtree -d 2 ~/projects/my-awesome-project
 ```

-This will generate a directory tree for `~/projects/my-awesome-project` with a depth of 2 levels and update the README.md file in that directory.## Directory Structure
+This will generate a directory tree for `~/projects/my-awesome-project` with a depth of 2 levels and update the README.md file in that directory.

+## Directory Structure

 ```
 📁 directory_structure_generator